ccieblogger/netraven/README.md

 ## Recent Updates and Fixes

+### Phase 5: API and UI Integration

+- **Credential Management System**: Enhanced credential management with a new Pinia store for state management
+- **Credential Dashboard**: Added a dedicated dashboard with statistics about credential usage and performance
+- **API Endpoints**: Implemented new endpoints for credential statistics and tag associations
+- **Credential Store Integration**: Improved integration between the credential store and device authentication

 ### Authentication and CORS Fixes

 - **JWT Import Fix**: Added missing `jwt` import in `netraven/web/auth/__init__.py` to address token generation issues.